One of the reasons that many people shy away from home improvement is that it…

 Before you get to the kitchen, though, you should probably address the basics.
 Repair leaking pipes, replace leaking windows, fix the roof, and weed the flower bed.
 The little things matter the most when it comes to selling your house.

 The most moneywise investment could also be the difference between a sale and a lack thereof.
-The entire overall condition of your house matters the most it will sell faster if your home is in good condition.
+The overall condition of your house matters the most; it will sell faster if it is in good condition.

 4. Curb Appeal

-Your home should look attractive, welcoming, and structurally sound at first glance.
+Your home should look attractive, welcoming, and structurally sound.
 Trees are a definite way to achieve this, but not even that alone is enough.

-Give your front door a fresh new look and add an awning for shelter against the sun and rain.
-A nicely manicured lawn with well-defined landscaping will help achieve both higher rent and quicker sales — both of which can make the value climb.
+Give your front door a new look, and add an awning for shelter against the sun and rain.
+A nicely manicured lawn with well-defined landscaping will help achieve higher rent and quicker sales, making the value climb.

 5. Interior Flooring

 Old, musty carpeting will not do the value of your home any favors.
-Hardwood floors are perennially popular and the easiest to care for, but a brand new clean, high-quality carpet can also be quite attractive and create a warm atmosphere.
+Hardwood floors are perennially popular, and the easiest to care for, but a brand-new, clean, high-quality carpet can also be attractive and create a warm atmosphere.

 6. The Bathroom

-- Work with granite.
-It adds a particular flourish and appeal, giving the whole room an overall relaxed feeling.
+• Work with granite.
+It adds a particular flourish and appeal, giving the whole room a relaxed feeling.

-- Nix, the overhead lighting in favor of wall, mounts to add warmth and value to your bathroom.
-Make sure that around your mirror, you have even lighting with no side shadows.
+• Nix, the overhead lighting in favor of the wall, mounts to add warmth and value to your bathroom.
+Ensure you have even lighting around your mirror with no side shadows.

 7. Hire a Certified Home Inspector

-If you are going to put your house up for sale anytime soon, get an inspector before you put your home on the market.
-He will outline all the things that will potentially reduce the value of the house, and you could then fix them all.
-If it turns out well, buyers most likely won’t ask for expensive fixes and concessions.
+If you will put your house up for sale anytime soon, get an inspector before you put your home on the market.
+He will outline all the things that potentially reduce the house’s value, and you could fix them all.
+Buyers won’t likely ask for expensive fixes and concessions if it turns out well.

 8. Add an Outdoor Patio Cover

-If you’re looking to improve the chances of your house selling, add an outdoor patio cover.
+If you want to improve the chances of your house selling, add an outdoor patio cover.
 They come with numerous benefits and are a decisive tie-breaker if a neighbor’s house is also for sale.
 Most buyers admit they are willing to pay an extra thousand dollars or so just for the new beauty it provides.
-Make sure to put out lots of beautiful flowers once you get the cover on.
+Ensure you put out lots of beautiful flowers once you get the cover.
 Flowers will add an extra fresh touch to the appeal of your home.
 Get a free quote on a patio cover!

-You can add value to your property quite quickly, unlike what most people think, and whereas you can pour thousands of dollars and get definite returns, there are also more straightforward methods of achieving the same result with a substantially less amount of money.
+You can add value to your property relatively quickly, unlike what most people think, and whereas you can pour thousands of dollars and get definite returns, there are also more straightforward methods of achieving the same result with substantially less money.